 The Academy, a series of 11 courses designed to develop well-equipped, thoughtful people to better serve councils in a variety of capacities, will offer its first classes this summer at Synod School, which runs July 23-28 at Buena Vista University in Storm Lake, Iowa.
 Described as a unique, cohort-based learning community, The Academy offers participants an opportunity to grow in faith and knowledge, grow as a leader, and have more opportunities to serve God as needed.
 A new cohort will begin each year at Synod School, while subsequent learning takes place in online and in-person settings.
 The Academy is a joint effort of and underwritten by the presbyteries of Minnesota Valleys, North Central Iowa and Prospect Hill, and the Synod of Lakes and Prairies.
-Details can be found in the brochure at "The Academy
+Details can be found at "The Academy

 The Synod of Lakes and Prairies continues its long-standing commitment to collegiate ministry, and its funding guidelines reflect an inclusive understanding of collegiate ministry that embraces no only campus ministry, but also congregational- and chaplaincy-based ministry.
 Additional information and grant application forms are at "Collegiate Ministry."